-SCARBOROUGH & RYEDALE ASTRONOMICAL SOCIETY entered its 41th year of existence on SUNDAY, FEBRUARY 21st, 2016.
+SCARBOROUGH & RYEDALE ASTRONOMICAL SOCIETY entered its 44th year of existence on THURSDAY, FEBRUARY 21st, 2019.

 I would like to acknowledge here the members who helped me establish this Society in those early days.

 thanks go to:

 AUDREY WILSON of the Osgodby Community Association, who allowed the Society to come into being at the Osgodby Community Centre on Osgodby Lane in 1976.